Ganashreer-Sahyadri-ECE/VSDSquadron-Mini/Task 5/documentation.md

 Drive a 7-segment display or LCD using the decoded data

-(Optional) Build a terminal interface on a PC
+Build a terminal interface on a PC

 Ensure consistent, real-time updates to the display